A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 In a competitive market like Eagle County, it’s hard for locals to compete with outside buyers.
 Deed restrictions are a way of making sure that some homes stay dedicated to local residents and within reach.

-Most deed-restricted homes in Eagle County fall into two common categories.
+Most deed-restricted homes fall into two common categories.
 Exact rules vary by program and jurisdiction.

 Deed-Restriction Comparison Table